ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

 ```
 </details>

-For a typical project, once you obtain the data, you will run the quality check (using Fastqc) and then proceed with the assembly steps.
-For this tutorial, since we already know the quality, and to keep it focused on `platanus` assembler, we will skip it.
+Typically, we will start by checking the quality of reads after you obtain the data (using Fastqc), but for this tutorial, since we already know the quality, and to keep it focused on `platanus` assembler, we will skip it.

-The compiled versions of the `platanus` assembler are available at the assembly [homepage](http://platanus.bio.titech.ac.jp).
-You can download them directly and use the binaries for this tutorial.
+The compiled versions of the `platanus` assembler is available on the assembly [homepage](http://platanus.bio.titech.ac.jp).
+You can download them directly and use the binaries for this tutorial (no compiling or installation required).

 ```bash
 wget -O platanus http://platanus.bio.titech.ac.jp/?ddownload=145